vippsas/vipps-login-api/vipps-login-api.md

 For more general information see the standard specifications [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#AuthResponse) and [RFC-6749 section 4.1.1-4.1.2](https://tools.ietf.org/html/rfc6749#section-4.1.1).

-It can be important to be aware of some [tricky response scenarios](#tricky-response-scenarios) especially if not integrating via a verified OIDC library.

 ##### OAuth 2.0 Token

 The token endpoint is a standard OIDC endpoint used for requesting Access and